Tourism in Morocco: History and future plans

+Morocco has seen rapid growth in the number of tourists visiting over the past few decades.
 In the second half of the 1980s and the early 1990s, between 1 and 1.5 million Europeans visited Morocco.
 Most of these visitors were French or Spanish, with about 100,000 each from Britain, Italy, Germany, and the Netherlands.
 Tourists mostly visited large beach resorts along the Atlantic coast, particularly Agadir.
 About 20,000 people from Saudi Arabia visited, some of whom bought holiday homes.
 Receipts from tourism fell by 16.5% in 1990, the year the Gulf War began.

-In 1994, Algeria closed its border with Morocco after the Marrakech attack, which caused the number of Algerian visitors to fall considerably; there were 70,000 visitors in 1994 and 13,000 in 1995, compared to 1.66 million in 1992 and 1.28 million in 1993.
+In 1994, Algeria closed its border with Morocco after the Marrakesh attack, which caused the number of Algerian visitors to fall considerably; there were 70,000 visitors in 1994 and 13,000 in 1995, compared to 1.66 million in 1992 and 1.28 million in 1993.

 In 2017, there were 10.3 million tourist arrivals, compared with about 10.1 million in 2016, a 1.5% year-over-year increase.
 30% of the tourists were one of the 3.8 million Moroccans living abroad.
-Marrakech itself had over 2 million visitors in 2017.
+Marrakesh itself had over 2 million visitors in 2017.
 In 2019, more than 13 million tourists visited Morocco.

 In 2020, Morocco witnessed an all-time low with no more than 4 million tourists, due to the spread of COVID-19.
-In 2023, Marrakech was voted a Top 10 Best Destinations for International Tourists by Tripadvisor.
+However, the Merzouga region has become a focal point for Morocco desert trips, characterized by a significant growth in luxury desert camps in the Erg Chebbi dunes that offer upscale glamping experiences for international travelers.
+In 2023, Marrakesh was voted a Top 10 Best Destinations for International Tourists by Tripadvisor.
 In 2023, Morocco set a new record for the number of tourists visiting, reaching 13.2 million, breaking the former record of 12.9 million that was set in 2019.

+Morocco intends to leverage its co-hosting of the 2030 World Cup to further boost long-term tourism.
+In 2025, it received close to 20 million tourists - the most among African countries.
+It hopes to draw 35 million foreign visitors annually by 2030, with that year's total estimated to include 1.2 million football fans attending World Cup games in Morocco.
+To prepare for the anticipated tourism boost for the global football tournament, in March 2026 national tourism development agency (SMIT) unveiled plans to expand hotel capacity by one-fifth, adding 25,000 hotel rooms in the next four years.